Buying a pet

 • be of acceptable quality.

-Sellers must also meet any additional promises about the pedigree, condition, performance or characteristics of the animal they make.
+Sellers must also meet any additional promises they make about the animal's:

 If something goes wrong

-If your pet doesn’t meet the above requirements, under ACL options you can discuss with the seller include:
+If your pet doesn’t meet your rights listed above, under ACL you can ask the seller to:

 • meeting the costs of veterinary treatment and/or medication required

-• financial compensation for the loss of a pet, or costs such as vet bills
+• compensate for financial loss of the pet, or costs such as vet bills

 Owners often bond with their new pet immediately.
-Under ACL, if something is not right with your pet (such as a health condition) but you don’t want a replacement, you may still be eligible for a full or partial refund.
+You may want to keep it even if something is wrong like a health condition.
+You may still be eligible for a full or partial refund under the ACL.

 Case study: Maria and her chihuahua